Moses Itauma vs Jermaine Franklin date, start time, TV and live stream tonight

 When is Itauma vs Franklin

-The fight will take place in Manchester’s Co-Op Live Arena in England on Saturday January 24, 2026.
+The fight will take place in Manchester’s Co-Op Live Arena in England tonight (Saturday March 28, 2026).

 Ring walks for Itauma vs Franklin are expected to take place around 10pm local time.
 That will be 11pm CET while fans in the US will need to be ready for 5pm Eastern, 4pm Central or 2pm Pacific.